oclint/oclint-docs/guide/xcode.rst

 * Apple's official `xcodebuild Manual Page <https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html>`_
 * `Using OCLint with xcodebuild <xcodebuild.html>`_

+or

+* `Using OCLint with xctool <xctool.html>`_

 Background
 ----------

-We always want to provide a great user experience for Mac and iOS developers who work largely with Xcode IDE.
-While we don't have a perfect solution yet, there are many smart approaches in the community.
-Here is one of them, originally posted in `this blog <http://gavrix.wordpress.com/2013/02/28/integrating-oclint-in-xcode/>`_.
+This idea was originally posted in `this blog <http://gavrix.wordpress.com/2013/02/28/integrating-oclint-in-xcode/>`_.
 We hope to share it with more developers, and hope to motivate more ideas.

-The basic idea behind this approach is to bundle the ``xcodebuild``, ``oclint-xcodebuild``, and ``oclint-json-compilation-database`` together into one Xcode target.
-When developers ``build`` the project with this target, the script behinds it will capture the ``xcodebuild`` log, extract into ``compile_commands.json``, and start the analysis.
-When the analysis is done, it formats the OCLint output to the one that Xcode can recognize and render the result inline.

 Setting up Target
 -----------------